General Contractor Invoice Template with Change Orders

 CO 002: Upgrade bathroom tile allowance from standard ceramic tile to porcelain tile selected by owner.
 Includes material cost difference, additional setting material, and added installation labor.
 Approved April 18, 2026.
 Amount: $2,400.

-That is much harder to dispute.
+That version is much harder to argue with.

 Use a change order number